sanitswain/java8tips/advcollectors.rst

 Miscellaneous
 -------------
 We saw `grouping` and `partitioning` functions that accepts another downstream collector used for nesting operations.
-Collectors class also provides two additional methods mostly used for such nested complex situations.
+Collectors utility also provides two additional methods mostly used for such nested complex situations.

 .. list-table::